 Strength: Assume 10N/mm2 at 28 days

-If supplies are from a quality assured supplier use GEN1.
+If supplies are from a quality-assured supplier, use GEN1, saving both money and CO2.

 ST3

-ST3 is widely used for light duty domestic applications and foundations but not usually suitable as a wearing surface.
-It can be used to construct internal floor slabs providing they don’t contain embedded metal and is ideal for house floors with no permanent finish (e.g. carpet or laminate) flooring.
+ST3 is widely used for light-duty domestic applications and foundations but is not usually suitable as a wearing surface.
+It can be used to construct internal floor slabs, providing they don’t contain embedded metal, and is ideal for house floors with no permanent finish (e.g. carpet or laminate) flooring.

 Applications: